-Karen is an experienced attorney who has worked in our local courts for nearly fifteen years.
+Karen is an experienced attorney who has worked in our local courts for sixteen years.
 She has been recognized by her peers as one of Louisville Magazine’s “Top Lawyers,” and is a graduate of the University of Louisville’s, Louis D. Brandeis School of Law, where she also served as a professor.
 Karen is proud to call Louisville her home.

 After more than five years as a public defender, Karen took what she’d learned as a public servant and opened a private practice, where she has continued to defend her clients and work for their freedom.
-Her work as a Parent’s Attorney in Family Court, along with her impassioned representation of juveniles for the Department of Juvenile Justice, has earned her the honor of being recognized for five consecutive years as one of Louisville Magazine’s “Top Lawyers.”
+Her work as a Parent’s Attorney in Family Court, along with her passionate representation of juveniles for the Department of Juvenile Justice, has earned her the honor of being recognized for five consecutive years as one of Louisville Magazine’s “Top Lawyers.”
 At the same time, Karen served as an adjunct professor at the Brandeis School of Law, lecturing on Trial Practice in 2013 and 2015.
 She often speaks to students of various ages about the criminal and juvenile justice systems and has been a guest lecturer at the University of Louisville, Legal Aide, Ivy Tech, and Brown Mackie College.

-Karen is a wife and mother to a precocious three year old, Liam, who always keeps her on her toes.
+Karen is a wife and mother to seven year old, Liam, and one year old Leo, who always keeps her on her toes.
+She understands the challenges of being a working parent and will strive to make her courtroom accessible to all.
 In everything she has undertaken in life, Karen has been hard-working and dedicated.
 The people of Jefferson County deserve no less in their District Court Judge.Read Less